This cuss word is unique to Puerto Rico.

 What is 1898?

-This Afro-Boricua scholar, historian, and activist was the first Boricua to graduate Harvard Law School, and a veteran of the U.S. military.
-After experiencing American racism, he became disillusioned with the U.S. and returned to PR to organize sugar cane workers.
-He led the PR independence movement, becoming the president of the PR Nationalist Party, and was imprisoned and tortured for doing so.
-He died in 1965 as a result of nuclear radiation testing by the US government.
-He has been called "El Maestro", and the father of Puerto Rico nationalism.
+This Afro-Boricua scholar, historian, and activist was the first Boricua to graduate from Harvard Law School.
+After becoming disillusioned with the U.S., he returned to PR to organize sugar cane workers.
+He led the PR independence movement and is known as the father of Puerto Rican nationalism.

 Who is Pedro Albizu Campos?